Can I use Revolut as my main bank account?

 Here’s a look at how much customers are allowed to withdraw fee-free each month:

-As can be seen above, the only plan that would really benefit customers who use quite a bit of cash is the Metal plan, and that comes with a subscription fee of €13.99 per month.
+As you can see, the only plan that would really benefit customers who use quite a bit of cash is the Metal or Ultra plans, and the Metal plan comes with a subscription fee of €15.99 per month.
+For Ultra it's €55!

 In short, Revolut can be prohibitively expensive for customers who deal primarily in cash, especially if you know you will breach the above limits.
 And with the added inconvenience of not being able to make cash lodgements, this is something to weigh up before making it your permanent account.